-- 1st offense Student receives (5) demerit points, receives a warning, and resolves issue. - 2nd offense Student receives (10) demerit points, receives (3) days ISS, and resolves issue - 3rd offense Student receives (10) demerit points, receives (5) days ISS, and resolves issue.

-- 4th offense Student receives (10) demerit points, receives (10) days ISS, and resolves issue. - 5th offense Student receives (10) demerit points, is assigned to AEP for a minimum of (30) days, and resolves issue.
+- 1st offense: Student receives (3) demerit points, receives a warning, and resolves issue. - 2nd offense: Student receives (5) demerit points, receives (1) days ISS, and resolves issue. - 3rd offense: Student receives (10) demerit points, receives (3) days ISS, and resolves issue. - 4th offense: Student receives (10) demerit points, receives (5) days ISS, and resolves issue. - 5th offense: Student receives (15) demerit points, is assigned to AEP for a minimum of (30) days, and resolves issue.

-If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school.
-If not corrected, the student may be assigned to in-school suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
-Repeated offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct
+If the principal determines that a student's grooming or clothing violates the school's dress code, the student will be given an opportunity to correct the problem at school and return to the classroom.
+If the problem cannot be corrected at school, the principal will work with the student and parent to obtain an acceptable change of clothing for the student in a way that minimizes the loss of instructional time.
+If still not corrected, the student may be assigned to inschool suspension for the remainder of the day, until the problem is corrected, or until a parent or designee brings an acceptable change of clothing to the school.
+Repeated or severe offenses may result in more serious disciplinary action in accordance with the Student Code of Conduct